 Two developments are clearly underway in information technology.
 Increasingly, the chief financial officer is in charge and IT departments are shrinking in size.

-The study indicates IT department will be 75 percent smaller by 2015, and 80 percent of IT budgets will be spent on IT vendors’ services.
+The study indicates IT department will be 75 percent smaller, and 80 percent of IT budgets will be spent on IT vendors’ services.

 — Forty-two percent of IT departments report to CFOs